dair-iitd/symnet2/README.md

 1. ./gym contains the code for setting up the RDDL domains and instances in ATARI gym based framework (used for generating the trajectories during validation and testing).
 2. ./rddl contains files (RDDL, parsed files and dbbn files) for various domains and instances used.
 3. ./multi_train/deep_plan contains the main code.

+For the predecessor version refer to [SymNet 1.0](https://github.com/dair-iitd/symnet)